SongleChen2015/VERAM/data/ReadMe.md

 1. Please download the data for training and testing from the link https://www.dropbox.com/sh/owk9wljp2vipwkk/AADQlsSzm9jMEScxYTQ57mUGa?dl=0&lst=

-2. The data files are in the folder 'data', listed below.
+2. The data files are in folder 'data', listed below.

     (1) ModelNet10_AlexNetFC6_All144Views_Train.h5